Naked-Cat-Plugins/fluent-cart-ifthenpay/readme.txt

 = I’m an individual and not a registered business.
 Can I use this plugin? =

-ifthenpay only provides this service to registered businesses and equivalents (like tax-registered freelancers, for example).
+ifthenpay only provides this service to registered businesses and equivalents (such as tax-registered freelancers).
 You should [contact ifthenpay](https://ifthenpay.com/?lang=en#contact) if you need additional details on this matter.

 = How can I report security bugs? =